×

 5. Ratatouille, France

-Ratatouille, a French dish from Provence, originated as a way for farmers to cook up a cheap meal using leftover vegetables.
-This stewed vegetable dish became a staple for feeding families with minimal resources.
+You may know this dish from the popular Pixar film, but Ratatouille isn't some high-end dish served only in Michelin-starred restaurants.
+It comes from humble beginnings, originating as a way for farmers to cook up cheap meals using leftover vegetables.
+This stewed vegetable dish quickly became a staple for feeding families with minimal resources.

 Amirali-Mirhashemian-R02Kgl5Ti3Y-Unsplash (1)Photo by amirali mirhashemian on Unsplash